webis-de/ecir21-an-empirical-comparison-of-web-page-segmentation-algorithms/README.md

   --output results/ground-truth.png
 ```

-#### Execution (exemplified for the algorithm 'baseline'):
-The segmentation of the algorithm should be now contained in a JSON file `segmentations/baseline.json`.
+The segmentation of the algorithm should be contained in a JSON file `segmentations/baseline.json`.
 If not, run the algorithm as described above.
 ```
 # Show the segmentation
 #  - Produces results/baseline.png